So, do you know what’s easy to grow?

 Not gonna lie…I think this is my new favourite way of making this salad!
 It’s fresh and vibrant and incredibly tasty!

-What is this salad made of?
+What is this Simple and Healthy Israeli Salad made of?

 - red onion